francomattos/rXg_generators/README.md

 The tools folder includes a generator to be installed and run inside the rXg shell.

 The API folder utilizes the RESTful API of the rXg and runs remotely.
-Prior to using the API you must got to System > Admin, select your user and click Show, retreive your API key.
+Prior to using the API tool, you must retreive your API key.
+Go to System > Admin, select your user and click Show, retreive your API key.

 ## Installation